Sombrero: 19th Century

-It wasn't until the 19th century that we have a greater amount of evidence, both textual and pictorial, about Mexican hats.
-This was the century when interest in national customs emerged, especially those of the Mexican rancheros or charros and their attire, as evidenced by the numerous articles, both national and international, on the subject.
-It was also in this century that the name "jarano" was first recorded, the proper name for the Mexican hat; strictly speaking, it was used to refer to any wide-brimmed hat, regardless of style or construction, and was synonymous with the Spanish word "chambergo" mentioned earlier.
+In the 19th century the name jarano was first recorded for the Mexican hat.
+Strictly speaking, it was used to refer to any wide-brimmed hat, regardless of style or construction, and was synonymous with the Spanish word chambergo.

-In the first decades of 19th-century Mexico, particularly after independence, the preference among charros and the wealthy for small hats continued.
-The major change was that the brims were now, typically, 6 inches (15 cm) wide and flat, with a very low crown, and the hat bands became more prominent and thicker, a style that would persist in subsequent decades.
-The most prominent "jarano" hats of this period were those with moderately broad, flat brims, made of wool (felt) or lined, with silver clasps to secure the chin strap.
-The finest and most prized were those made in the city of Puebla, called "Poblanos" or "jarano Poblano", meaning "Pueblan" or "Pueblan-style Jarano", with a moderately broad flat brim, usually worn slouched, and typically of a light, gray, or "aplomado" ("lead-colored" hue) color, because these colors reflect light and heat.
-In an 1844 article detailing the customs of Mexican Rancheros in the magazine El Museo Mexicano, Don Domingo Revilla writes that: "The most elegant, sturdy, and suitable hat for charros is the one made in Puebla; it is lead-colored with a wide, flat brim."
+In the first decades of 19th-century Mexico, particularly after independence, the fashion for small hats continued among charros and the wealthy.
+The brims were now, typically, 6 in wide; flat, with a very low crown; the hat bands became wider and more prominent, a style that would persist in subsequent decades.
+Typically, the hats of this decade were made of wool felt, with silver clasps to secure the chin strap.
+The most prized were those made in the city of Puebla; called Poblanos or jarano Poblano, meaning 'Pueblan' or 'Pueblan-style jarano', with a moderately broad, flat brim, usually worn slouched, and typically of a light, gray, or aplomado ('lead-colored' hue) color, because these colors reflect light and heat.